Google Voice Australia — Availability, Limitations & Best Alternatives

 FeatureHelloAirDialGoogle Voice

-Available in Australia Yes No
+Available to personal users in Australia Yes No, US only

-Requires US phone number No Yes
+Requires a US phone number to start No Yes for consumer signup

 What Australian Carriers Charge for International Calls